Museum of Modern Art, Rio de Janeiro: 1978 fire

 On July 8, 1978, a fire caused either by a cigarette or an electrical failure destroyed 90% of the museum's collection, including artworks from Pablo Picasso ("Cubist Head" and "Portrait of Dora Maar"), Joan Miró ("Persons in a Landscape"), Salvador Dalí ("Egg on a Plate, Without the Plate"), Max Ernst, Paul Klee, Diego Rivera, René Magritte, Louis Van Lint, Ivan Serpa, David Alfaro Siqueiros, Manabu Mabe and others – and all artworks showed in a big retrospective of artist Joaquín Torres-García.

+2024 G20 Conference

+The Museum of Modern Art was the location of the 2024 G20 Summit, an annual gathering of the leaders of the world's twenty largest economies.